 Nov.
-19th, 2019, Dr. Chen was identified to be one of the world’s most influential researchers by the Web of Science Group, and on the global list of The Highly Cited Researchers 2019 together with the other 11 faculty members from the UCLA Samueli School of Engineering.
-Read More from [UCLA University News] and [UCLA Samueli Engineering].
+19th, 2019, Dr. Chen was identified to be one of the world’s most influential researchers in the field of materials science by the Web of Science Group, and on the global list of Highly Cited Researchers together with the other 11 Full Professors in the UCLA Henry Samueli School of Engineering.
+Read More from [UCLA Samueli Newsroom] and [UCLA University News].

 Oct.
 2nd, 2019, we sincerely invite you to attend the 30th Anniversary World Congress on Biosensors in Busan, Korea.
 It is the largest and most well-established conference in the field, attracting around a thousand attendees from industry, academe and government organizations.
 The deadline for abstract submissions is Jul.
 31st, 2020.
 We sincerely welcome your attendance.

 Sep 12th, 2016, our work on smart textile for simultaneously harvesting solar and mechanical energy was published in Nature Energy.
 It reported a lightweight, wearable, foldable and sustainable power source with simple transport and storage.
 This work was selected as a Nature Research Highlights (Fabric Harvests Two Energy Forms, Nature 2016, 537, 283), and reported around the world over 200 times, including [ScienceDaily][YaHoo][People] [NanoWerk][Materials Today][Xinhua Net][GeorgiaTech News][Big News Network].